The bottom line

 A low-risk private tour can be a fantastic choice.
 A high-risk private tour can ruin a cruise.
 A high-risk official cruise-line tour may still be worth doing because the timing is coordinated.

 Do not choose by price first.
 Score the risk first.
-Then decide what booking path makes sense.
+Then decide what kind of booking path makes sense.